xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-net-delegate.md

 `Y` is a 2-element array.
-The first element is a .NET type that inherits from the abstract .NET Class `System.Delegate`.
+The first element is a .NET type that inherits from the abstract .NET Class System.Delegate.
 The second item is either the name of or the `⎕OR` of an APL function which is to be invoked via a .NET method or property.

 The result `R` is a ref to an instance of a .NET type specified by the first element of `Y`, which internally is associated with the function identified by the second element of `Y`.